mrversatilesha/bank_Customer-segmentation/README.md

 This project focuses on segmenting bank customers using machine learning techniques to better understand customer behavior, preferences, and demographics.
 The goal is to help financial institutions target specific customer groups for personalized marketing, product recommendations, and strategic decision-making.

 Using a dataset of over 1 million+ transactions from 800K+ customers of an Indian bank, the project performs:

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),

-Customer profiling
+Customer profiling,

-Clustering using KMeans
+Clustering using KMeans,
 Data ingestion from Azure Blob Storage

 📁 Dataset
 The dataset includes: